Provides intensive support for clients who are homeless and rent burdened

 Description of Position

-Client Health Services is now hiring for a part-time Housing Advocate (20 hours).
+Client Health Services is now hiring a full time Housing Advocate.
 Provides housing search and advocacy, and coordination for clients enrolled in HIV/AIDS Case Management and Health-Related Support Services.
 Provides intensive support for clients who are homeless and rent burdened.
 Assess, identify, and address the needs of the IDU, MSM, and WAR populations.
 Connect clients to services and assist in overcoming obstacles to care.

 - Develop and implement housing service plans based on housing service assessment.

 - Work collaboratively with a range of service providers (HIV case managers, housing providers, etc) to assist clients in the acquisition and maintenance of appropriate affordable housing.

 - Ensure coordination with rental assistance resources and assist in obtaining rental assistance.